Sleep Consultants – Why Are They Highly Sought After?

 This is another of the graduated extinction sleep training methods.

 When you speak to any sleep consultancy to assess if you want to work with them, always ask them what approach they use.
+Always find out the approach a sleep consultant uses when you speak with them to see if you want to work with them.
+Our Comforting Through Change™ is a room-based method with plenty of comfort provided, hence the name.

 Key Signs Your Baby is Ready for Sleep Training